Man arrested in Elizabeth City for manslaughter after failing to report for sentencing

-ELIZABETH CITY, Va.
-(WAVY) — On Jan.
-3, law enforcement arrested Curtis Donnell Brinkley for voluntary manslaughter, officials said.
+ELIZABETH CITY, N.C.
+(WAVY) — Law enforcement arrested Curtis Donnell Brinkley this week for voluntary manslaughter, officials said, in connection with a case where he had already been sentenced.

+Brinkley was sentenced in April 2023 for a shooting in October 2019 that killed 40-year-old Eric Eugene Johnson.

-Brinkley was sentenced for the manslaughter back on April 11, 2023, to serve just under 5-7 years.
+A judge sentenced Brinkley to serve just under 5-7 years for the crime.
 His sentence was delayed to allow him to report on June 12, 2023, but he failed to report at that time.

-Brinkley was arrested in connection to a shooting that killed 40-year-old Eric Eugene Johnson back in October 2019.
+Carolina’s Regional Fugitive Task Force and the Elizabeth City Police Department tracked down Brinkley and arrested him on Jan.
+3.

 Keep up to date with the latest news on WAVY.com.